kwondry/rnaseq_gene_expression/README.md

 3. runs the `nfcore rnaseq` pipeline on each batch
 4. combines the outputs of each batch into one output file

+## Preflight checks

+make sure you have conda and mamba, and snakemake > version 9.

+We've tested this pipeline with mamba v2.1.1, Snakemake 9.3.3, Version 6.2 of the nextflow wrapper, and the 3.15 version of the nfcore pipeline.
+You should only need to change or care about the mamba and Snakemake version.

 ## Workflow Structure

 The project aims to follow the recommended Snakemake workflow structure.
 The current structure is: